Darukshock/Gui-Lib/README.md

       data modify storage ui current set from storage ui mask execute on passengers run data modify entity @s data.page.mask set value "function ui:menu/{menu name}/ {page name}/mask"
     + Of course, replace `{menu name}` and `{page name}` with your own menu & page names.
+      + This will be the page that opens when the minecart is created.
     + Now, write your mask.
 Go to `ui:menu/{menu name}/{page name}/mask`, and write :
       ```json
       data modify storage ui mask set value [\